PETANQUE IN THE WORLD – BOULES SPORTEmbed from Getty Images

-This is also the case for physical disabled, but, with some adapted rules, they can practice with valid players.
+This is also the case for physically disabled, but, with some adapted rules, they can practice with valid players.
 However, in several countries, specific competitions are organized which don’t require the establishment of many different categories based on disability.
 The ground is generally flat and located in fully accessible sites, there is no need to lay down special provisions.

 THE PLACES TO PRACTICE

-Even in this case the costs are lower than those of installations or buildings required for most other sports.
+Even in this case, the costs are lower than those of installations or buildings required for most other sports.
 Indeed we must build a covered establishment, lit and heated, then there is almost no layout constraints, except those related to compliance with regulations, including the availability and health of the construction, and the realization of some offices.
 The difference is even more marked for maintenance and operating expenses while everywhere, buildings for Petanque are the busiest sports facilities both in terms of timetables and number of attendees.

-These benefits are also interesting when we have to organize Petanque competitions during multi-sport events, for it’s possible, certainly to realize a specific building, but also to use any hall, either by adding some gravel on a hard ground, either, after having protected it, to built a specific surface on a wooden or synthetic floor.
+These benefits are also interesting when we have to organize Petanque competitions during multi-sport events, for it’s possible, certainly to realize a specific building, but also to use any hall, either by adding some gravel on hard ground, either, after having protected it, to build a specific surface on a wooden or synthetic floor.

 The assembly and disassembly are very quick; so it’s not necessary to book a hall for only one activity or competition.